codetalkio/codethoughts.io/posts/2020-04-05-common-json-patterns-in-haskell-rust-and-javascript.md

 --> Household { /* Full Household object... */ }
 ```

-We use Rust's [Struct Update syntax](https://doc.rust-lang.org/book/ch05-01-defining-structs.html#creating-instances-from-other-instances-with-struct-update-syntax), `..`, which works much like the spread syntax (`...`) in JavaScript.
+We use Rust's [Struct Update syntax](https://doc.rust-lang.org/book/ch05-01-defining-structs.html#creating-instances-from-other-instances-with-struct-update-syntax){target="_blank" rel="noopener noreferrer"}, `..`, which works much like the spread syntax (`...`) in JavaScript.

 ### Update a nested field
 Now it gets a bit more tricky.